scottpetrovic/krita-python-auto-complete/README.md

 ### Pre-packaged packages

 This is the easiest way of benefiting from the generator.
-Simply download a tar.gz file from any of the prepackaged releases https://github.com/ItsCubeTime/krita-python-auto-complete/releases/latest & run `pip install C:/Path/To/Tar/Gz/file.tar.gz`.
+These pre packaged packages are installed like any other python package, simply download a tar.gz file from any of the prepackaged releases https://github.com/ItsCubeTime/krita-python-auto-complete/releases/latest & run `pip install C:/Path/To/Tar/Gz/file.tar.gz`.
 Make sure that you call the correct pip - the one thats associated with the intrerpreter of which your IDE is using.

 After this, restart your code editor & enjoy <3